johnnguyen2020/ComputerSystems/Assignment1_ShellScript/Readme.md

 (Note this part is ungraded--but you are required to do it!)

 Figuring out a good workflow on Unix, Mac, (and even windows) is an important part of becoming a good programmer.
-My work environment (and the suggested one so I can help you), is to use the combination of the VIM text editor and tmux window manager to program your assignments in.
+My work environment (and the suggested one so I can help you during class), is to use the combination of the VIM text editor and tmux window manager to program your assignments in.

+### Student and Teacher Dialouge
-*"But I love visual studio, sublime, XCode, etc."*
+*"But I love visual studio, sublime, XCode, Atom, etc."*
 *That's great, but you cannot use those in a remote environment easily--so I suggest learning another skill.
 By all means, use both or multiple tools to write the highest quality code.*
+*"Hehe, the professor will never know if I just use notepad.
+I'll just take a shortcut on this assignment" *While that's true you can take a shortcut now, it will eventually catch up to you.
+I promise this is a good skill to learn!
+This first assignment is much more lightweight, take the time now to do things properly.

-Here are some suggested resources to get started (I also recommend you implement this assignment using VIM+tmux for practice).
+Here are some suggested resources to get started.
 * (VIM+TMUX Example) https://www.youtube.com/watch?v=YD9aFIvlQYs (16:31)
 * Type *man tmux* in a terminal.
 * Tmux tutorial - https://www.youtube.com/watch?v=BHhA_ZKjyxo (11:23)